Sarv1926/notjustmacro/AguiarAndGopinath(2007)_replication/README.md

 ## Components

 - `main_script.py`: Python script that automates the entire process (data loading, moment calculation, GMM estimation).
-- `ag3.mod`: A modified Dynare implementation of the Aguiar & Gopinath (2007) model.
+- `aguiar_gopinath_soe.mod`: A modified Dynare implementation of the Aguiar & Gopinath (2007) model.
 Based on the version by Jonathan Pfeifer ([link](https://github.com/JohannesPfeifer/DSGE_mod)).
 - `LICENSE`: GNU General Public License v3.
-- `param2.m`: Parameter file written by Python, used by Dynare in each run.
+- `param.m`: Parameter file written by Python, used by Dynare in each run.

 ## 🛠️ Requirements